 Have Your Trade Payment Structure Reviewed

-If you are being asked to rely on unusual payment methods, legacy jargon, or unclear “proof of funds” for a trade or investment transaction, share a short outline of the proposal, counterparties, and jurisdictions.
-We can give a view on whether the payment mechanics match real bank practice and what a cleaner structure would look like.
+If you are being asked to rely on unusual payment jargon or unclear “proof of funds,” share the payment clause, counterparties, and jurisdictions.
+We will tell you if the mechanics match real bank practice and what a clean structure should look like.

 Disclaimer: Financely acts as advisor and arranger through regulated partners.
 We are not a bank and do not hold client funds.
 Any financing or trade payment structure is subject to underwriting, KYC, AML, sanctions screening, legal review, documentation, perfected security, and approvals by relevant stakeholders.
 No public offer or solicitation is made on this page.